 When his party became a junior coalition party he continued raising the stakes by using hyperboles (appendix 1, speech 11): “we have already done more in seven days than them in seven years.
 And that's just the beginning.”

-In conclusion it can be said that Salvini’s speech stayed about equally populist after his party became part of the government.
+In conclusion it can be said that Salvini’s speech stayed equally populist after his party became part of the government.
 Furthermore, while Matteo Salvini certainly blamed enemies both in and out of government, it seems that he tended to blame different elites when governing.
 The mafia was one of his targets and it can be debated whether this can be considered a true elite or rather just an enemy.
-Describing the majority or the people as having one mind and one opinion, was something that was rarely seen in all speeches analyzed.
+Describing the majority or the people as having one mind and one opinion was something that was rarely seen in all speeches analyzed.

 When looking at H1 which states that populist leaders will behave equally or more radical once obtaining governing power, it can be said that this hypothesis is confirmed.
 On the one hand Bossi and Salvini stayed equally populist when governing.
 Trump on the other hand increased his populist discourse.
 Both Trump and Salvini didn’t talk often about the people being homogeneous.
 However, Trump did this more after becoming president, which caused a rise in his populist discourse.
 Following this section, the next segment will discuss changes in populist discourse in the context of the third and fourth wave of populism.